-We know that every expectant parent anticipates bringing home a healthy newborn child.
+We know that every expectant parent expects to bring home a healthy newborn child.
 Birth-related injuries, some of which are preventable, can cause shock and pain to the parents and family at large.
-When parents are told their newborn faces potentially lifelong disabilities, many questions arise.
+When parents receive news that their newborn faces potential lifelong disabilities, many questions arise.

-If you carried your baby through a full-term pregnancy and have questions about why your baby had to be admitted to the neonatal ICU, after labor and delivery, and whether your baby may have suffered a birth-related complication, you deserve answers.
+If you carried your baby through a full-term pregnancy and have questions about why your baby went to the neonatal ICU, after labor and delivery, and whether your baby may have suffered a birth-related complication, you deserve answers.

-A baby’s brain can be permanently injured over several hours of lack of oxygen to the placenta during the labor process.
+A baby’s brain can sustain permanent injury over several hours due to lack of oxygen to the placenta during the labor process.
 Recurrent or persistent lack of oxygen to the baby’s brain while still in the womb can cause loss of nature’s normal protective mechanisms of a baby’s brain during labor.
 Some of the most common causes of a newborn brain injury suffered before, during or after birth can sometimes be avoided if there had been closer monitoring by physicians and nurses.

-There are many possible underlying causes of preventable birth injuries that are a result of improper or negligent medical care.
+There are many possible underlying causes of preventable birth-related injuries that result from improper or negligent medical care.
 Some of the most common causes are: